iconify/iconify/README.md

 What is included in this repository?

--   Directory `monorepo` contains script that manages this repository.
-See below.
 -   Directory `packages` contains main reusable packages: types, utilities, reusable functions used by various components.
 -   Directory `iconify-icon` contains `iconify-icon` web component that renders icons.
 It also contains wrappers for various frameworks that cannot handle web components.
 -   Directory `components` contains older version of icon components that are native to various frameworks, which do not use web component.